Policy and Management of Hydraulic Fracturing

 Natural gas development research and activities at the School of Public Affairs at the University of Colorado - Denver

-Exploring Opportunites for Consensus in Hydraulic Fracturing-inclusive Oil and Gas Development.
-Dr. Heikilla and Dr. Weible lead an investigation into policy networks and the framing of news media surrounding current natural gas developments in the United States using hydraulic fracturing.
-Additionaly, a clearinghouse of publications on the subject of hydraulic fracturing, shale gas, and natural gas development is underway.
+- Understanding the Politics of Shale Gas Development.
+Dr. Heikkila and Dr. Weible lead an investigation into policy networks and the framing of news media surrounding current natural gas developments in the United States using hydraulic fracturing.
+Additionally, a clearinghouse of publications on the subject of hydraulic fracturing, shale gas, and natural gas development is underway.
 This research is a result of a grant awarded by the Sloan Foundation.

 - Local, Regional and State Government Perspectives on Hydraulic Fracturing-Related Oil and Gas Development.

 - Project Details

 - Drawing the Blueprint for a Sustainable Natural Gas Future.
 On January 18, 2012 the Wirth Chair hosted, assisted by Buechner Institute, a conference specifically to discuss shale gas development in Colorado.
 The morning session consisted of presentations from academic and government researchers, industry, energy experts, and environmental advocates.
 In the afternoon, attendees broke into two groups to discuss technical and policy topics related to shale gas development.
 A White Paper is forthcoming.

 email@example.com | Physical Address: 1380 Lawrence St., Ste.
 500 Denver, CO 80204 | Mailing Address: University of Colorado Denver, SPA, Campus Box 142, P.O.
 Box 173364, Denver, CO 80217-3364 | ph: 303.315.2228 | fax: 303.315.2229 | SPA Website Feedback